Jexari/blog/content/en/authors/admin/_index.md

 highlight_name: true
 ---

-Ian L. Dolganov is a publicist, popularizer of science and programmer.
-He is currently studying at the Swiss International Institute Lausanne.
-His scientific interests include game design and various programming languages, as well as the development of innovative solutions in the field of AI.
+Ian L. Dolganov graduated from the Peoples' Friendship University of Russia, and is currently continuing his studies at the Swiss International Institute Lausanne.
+His research interests include game design, various programming languages, and the development of innovative solutions in the field of AI.